- Teacher Certification Map

-- Become a Teacher
+- Become a Teacher in California

 To become a certified teacher in California, you will need to fulfill all prerequisite coursework, teacher preparation, and testing requirements.

 Our goal is to make this process as easy as possible, and we are dedicated to updating the site with new information on a regular basis.
-To stay up-to-date with the latest in teacher certification, please complete the form in the right sidebar.

 - Incentives to teach in high-needs schools or shortage subject areas: California provides differential pay for teachers teaching in high needs schools and for teachers teaching in shortage subject areas